leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 nest.Install("nestmlmodules")
 ```

+## Coding style and naming
+All scripts follow the standard Python coding style.
+It uses the conventional naming for variables
+and files with one exception: main files start with a capital letter, whereas module files start
+with a lower case letter.
+The aim is to simplify the navigation through the project directories.

 ## Execution
 There are two main files that implement proposals of the two papers [1] and [2].
 The script
 `VogesNetwork.py` implements the network setups proposed in [2].
 Run the script via the command